-He was broad-shouldered and tall, a healthy Samaran with a lean and muscular build at the height of a man’s early prime.
+He was broad-shouldered and tall, a powerfully built Samaran with a muscular yet lean build just entering a man’s mature prime.
 His deep-blue eyes felt as sharp as an eagle’s gaze, which added to his high cheekbones and perfectly even nose made for a rather handsome visage.
-But his blue-tinged white hair also looked like it hadn’t met water or brush for at least a week, while his jagged beard seemed to have last been cut by a bardiche axe.
+But his silver-white hair also looked like it hadn’t met water or brush for at least a week, while the jagged white beard that covered his chiseled chin seemed to have last been cut by an axe.

 In other words, he looked like a vagrant barbarian.
 Smelled a bit like one too.

-His wardrobe only made this impression worse, with its mishmash of wool and brocade that hardly matched.
-The only trend that could be discerned was a love of rich furs, which adorned both shoulders and ran down his back and sides to just above his knees.
+His wardrobe only made this impression worse, with its ill-tailored mishmash of wool and brocade that hardly matched.
+The only trend that could be discerned was a love of rich furs, which cloaked both shoulders and ran down his back and sides to just above his knees.

 “What are you thinking?”
-The Grand Magistrate asked.
+The Grand Magistrate demanded.
 Not at Lydia, but at the strange man still circling the map table.

 The entire room fell silent.
 Two dozen female staff officers, plus three war-maimed male veterans, all focused their unerring attention upon him.

 “A map may tell a story, but it is hardly enough to judge the best means to conduct a war,” his deep voice began.
-“The politics of command, the personalities of leaders, the military culture of troops, the unit composition that dictate battlefield flexibility, the equipment that decide both strengths and vulnerabilities, the doctrines that guide independence of action, the intelligence that influence strategic analysis… All of these factors are instrumental to warfare.
-Every one of them is a deciding factor as important as terrain or numbers.
+“The politics of command, the personalities of leaders, the military culture of troops, the force composition that dictate battlefield flexibility, the equipment that decide both strengths and vulnerabilities, the doctrines that guide independence of action… All of these factors are instrumental to warfare.
+Every one of them is a deciding factor as important as terrain or numbers.”

 He stared back in an imperious, expectant gaze, as though he was the one who led Polisia and not Kazimir.